-After your first appointment, you should have a better understanding of what PV is and what steps you can do to manage it.
+After your first appointment with your doctor, you should have a better understanding of what PV is and how you can manage it.

 - How controllable is my disease?

 - Will it get worse?

-- What is the goal of my treatment?
+- What is the goal of treatment?

 - What are the benefits and risks of treatment?

 - What side effects can I expect from treatment?
 How can these be managed?

 - If I stick with my treatment, what can I expect?

 - What is my risk of developing complications?
 What happens if I develop them?